dnyxofficial/.github/profile/README.md

 # DNYX

-At Dnyx, we specialize in crafting cutting-edge web development solutions that help businesses shine in the digital world.
+At DNYX, we specialize in crafting cutting-edge web development solutions that help businesses shine in the digital world.
 Our passion is turning ideas into reality with sleek, scalable, and powerful web applications.

 ## 🌟 Our Mission